POSIX::PWDENT

 - fields Int Valid only in BSD and Darwin, 0 otherwise

-Similar to how Raku´s allomorphs works, evaluating a PwdEnt
+Similar to how Raku´s allomorphs works, evaluating a PwdEnt object in Str context returns the

-context the value of .uid
+value of .name and in Numeric context the value of .uid.

 So to get the user name with UID 123, you can: